Biltoy-Yurt: Administrative and municipal status

 Municipally, Biltoy-Yurt is incorporated as Biltoy-Yurtovskoye rural settlement.
 It is the administrative center of the municipality and is the only settlement included in it.

 Geography

 Biltoy-Yurt is located just north of the Caucasus Highway R-217.
 It is 20 km south-east of the city of Gudermes and 57 km east of the city of Grozny.

 The nearest settlements to Biltoy-Yurt are Kadi-Yurt in the north, Engel-Yurt in the north-east, Gerzel-Aul and Koshkeldy in the south-east, and Gordali-Yurt, Nizhny Noyber and Verkhny Noyber in the south-west.

 History

-Biltoy-Yurt was founded for people from the Nozhay-Yurtovsky District who were forced to relocate to the plains area after the devastating landslides in 1989.
+Biltoy-Yurt was founded by people from the Nozhay-Yurtovsky District who were forced to relocate to the plains area after the devastating landslides in 1989.
 Residents of Biltoy-Yurt are mostly from the former village with the same name in Nozhay-Yurtovsky District, as well as from Bilty, Mekhkeshty, and Rogun-Kazha.